abiona01/100-days-of-code/log.md

 **Thoughts:** Unlike the last two days, i have no complaints.

 **Link to work:** [Link to tweet](https://twitter.com/i_am_whemzy/status/1304115716770148355?s=20)
+### Day i-can't-remember.
+Progress so far: I've finished the responsive web design course and the javascript and data structures course on freecodecamp.
+Gotten certificates for both.
+Ok, bye

 <!--### Day 0: February 30, 2016 (Example 2)